Bjoerns-TB/ttn-gps-tracker/README.md

 ```
   #define DISABLE_JOIN
 ```
+Please keep in mind that you have to delete/uncomment these settings for other projects.

-The folder ttn contais the payload decoder for TTN.
+The folder ttn contais the payload decoder for TTN (V2) and TTS (V3).

 The folder node-red contains a sample flow adding a geohash and storing data in InfluxDB.